-You’ve got to package your update with a catchy headline that suits each social media platform.
+You’ve got to package your update with a post title that suits each social media platform.

 Your target audience hangs out on different social media with different motives and you need to serve them as per the platform requirements.
 Only then will your content distribution efforts bear fruit.

 That might mean serving self-explanatory images on Instagram or requesting a retweet explicitly on Twitter.

 Understanding your audience preferences on different social network platforms in this manner can become a daunting task.

 I feel your pain.

 But you need not worry.

 Download this quick printable guide to writing social media headlines.

 In this article, I’ll share strategies for tailoring your updates to major social network platforms – Facebook, Twitter, Google+ and LinkedIn.

 But first, let’s look at why you need to write catchy headlines for different social media in the first place.